 in the New York City Public School system.

-the New York Shakespeare Award for Best Podcast of 2021 and has thousands of listeners around the world.
+In 2020, at the beginning of the pandemic, Owen co-created the popular Shakespeare podcast, The Bardcast: "It's Shakespeare, You Dick!" with the brilliant Lisa Ann Goldsmith which they continue to host.
+The Bardcast received the New York Shakespeare Award for Best Podcast of 2021 and has thousands of listeners around the world on every continent (except Antarctica).
 It can be heard on every major platform and at www.thebardcastyoudick.com

 A long-time veteran of the New York theater scene, Owen has directed numerous NYC productions, including an immersive, multi-media tour-de-force of William Shakespeare’s The Tempest for the Secret Theatre at the Plaxall Art Gallery, which was nominated for a bevy of New York Innovative Theatre Awards including Outstanding Director.
 Owen grew up in a theatrical family as the child of Broadway actors Joan Shepard and Evan Thompson, and at the age of nineteen he founded The Facemakers, an avant-garde theater company that flourished in the downtown NYC arts scene of the 1980s and produced several celebrated shows including a notorious revival of Oscar Wilde’s The Importance of Being Earnest starring the iconic Quentin Crisp as Lady Bracknell.